CE-Programming/toolchain/docs/static/makefile-options.rst

 .. rubric:: PREFER_OS_CRT

-Prefer the calculator's builtin CRT (Compiler-Run-Time) functions if they exist.
+Prefer the calculator's built-in CRT (Compiler-Run-Time) functions if they exist.
 This can help to decrease the output size in some circumstances, as a select number of CRT functions will execute from flash.
 Default: :code:`NO`.

 .. code-block:: makefile

-    HAS_MATH_ERRNO = NO
+    PREFER_OS_CRT = NO

 .. rubric:: HAS_MATH_ERRNO

 By default, the compiler flag :code:`-fno-math-errno` is added to improve performance.
-However, this may lead to discrepencies on the value of :code:`errno` when running math operations in some cases.
+However, this may lead to discrepancies on the value of :code:`errno` when running math operations in some cases.
 To avoid this, set this option to :code:`YES`.

 .. code-block:: makefile

-    PREFER_OS_CRT = NO
+    HAS_MATH_ERRNO = NO

 .. rubric:: PREFER_OS_LIBC

-Prefer the calculator's builtin LIBC functions if they exist.
+Prefer the calculator's built-in LIBC functions if they exist.
 This can help to decrease the output size in some circumstances, as a select number of LIBC functions will execute from flash.
 Default: :code:`YES`.